golang-design/research/content/posts/pointer-params.md

 ```

 The `addv` implementation uses values from the previous stack frame and
-writes the result directly to the return; whereas `addp` needs MOVQ that
+writes the result directly to the return; whereas `addp` needs MOVQ[^man2020movsd] [^man2020addsd] [^man2020moveq] that
 copies the parameter to different registers (e.g., copy pointers to AX and CX),
 then write back when returning.
-Therefore, with inline disabled, the reason that `addv`
-is slower than `addp` is caused by different memory access pattern.
+Therefore, with inline disabled, the reason that `addv` is slower than `addp` is caused by different memory access pattern.

 ## Conclusion